 Malaga travel tips

-Located in Spain's Costa del Sol along the Mediterranean coast, Malaga dates to pre-Roman times.
+Located in Spain's Costa del Sol along the Mediterranean coast, Malaga dates back to pre-Roman times.
 With a vibrant nightlife and cultural scene to go with its history, Malaga is a popular year-round attraction.
+Malaga airport also provides the gateway to the many resorts along the coast: Benalmadena, Torremolinos and Fuengirola for example.

 Important travel facts: Malaga and the Costa del Sol

-In Malaga the cost of living is about half that of London, so a little money goes a long way.
+In Malaga the cost of living is about less than that in London, and a little money goes a long way.
 So too do local special offers such as the Menu del Dia meals offered at many restaurants at midday; these are multi-course meals that run from around EUR6 per person - quite a deal.
 Do be aware that many establishments are closed in the afternoons and only reopen in the evening, so plan your outings accordingly - no lunchtime shopping here!
 Malaga time is set to CET/CEST, which is one hour ahead of London time.

 Getting around and getting along